 You have decided to move on to a different role elsewhere for better career prospects.
-Perhaps you’ve found a new job, want to freelance, or make a career switch.
-Regardless of your reasons, your next step is to pen that resignation letter.
+Perhaps you’ve found a new job, want to freelance, or make a career transition.
+Regardless of your reasons, your next step is to pen that letter of resignation.

-Whether in Singapore or elsewhere, the resignation letter is proof of your intention to leave the company, which is then officially documented.
+Whether in Singapore or elsewhere, the resignation letter is proof of your intention to leave the company.
+It is a formal notification which is officially documented.
 It is usually an HR policy across most, if not all, firms, as it is professional and ensures a systematic exit process.

 So, how do you write a good resignation letter?